 The Elimination 8 secretariat and Akros have worked together, combining resident country malaria expertise and strategic technical expertise.
 Streamlining indicators of eight different countries into one set of indicators is complicated and creating multi-country policies surrounding the use of a shared database is complex.
 However, in the end the effort yields the ability to do cross-country comparisons that are critical to interpretation of disease transmission and may be catalytic in decision making surrounding strategies for disease control and elimination.

 About Annie Martin

-Annie Martin is a health informatics officer and Global Health Corps fellow at Akros.
+Annie Martin is a Research Lead at Akros and a former Global Health Corps fellow.
 Her work in health spans both the private and public sector, and her interests lie in using quantitative analysis to improve health programs and make the case for better investment in health.